-The draft rules are published in Annexes 1 and 2.
+The draft rules are published in Annexes 1 and 2 [#download].

-Question 1: Do you agree with our proposed rule that fines in band D will be decided by adjudication panels?
+Do you agree with our proposed rule that fines in band D will be decided by adjudication panels?
 Please provide comments to explain your reasons.

-Question 2: Do you agree with our proposals to change our rules to clarify the circumstances in which we will consider holding hearings or conducting interviews??
+Do you agree with our proposals to change our rules to clarify the circumstances in which we will consider holding hearings or conducting interviews?
 Please provide comments to explain your reasons.

-Question 3: Do you agree with our proposals around revoking referrals to the SDT?
+Do you agree with our proposals around revoking referrals to the SDT?
 Please provide comments to explain your reasons.

-Question 4: Are there any other specific measures that you would like to see us take to provide further assurance as to the transparency and robustness of our decision making?
+Are there any other specific measures that you would like to see us take to provide further assurance as to the transparency and robustness of our decision making?